mdn/browser-compat-data/CONTRIBUTING.md

 Please note that the compatibility data is made available under the [CC0 license](https://github.com/mdn/browser-compat-data/blob/master/LICENSE), so any contributions must be compatible with that license.
 If you're not sure about that, just ask.

-## Getting help

-If you need help with this repository or have any questions, contact the MDN team in the [#mdn](irc://irc.mozilla.org/mdn) IRC channel on irc.mozilla.org or write us on [discourse](https://discourse.mozilla-community.org/c/mdn).